Skip to content

 To make sure, that the whole project is aligned with the codding standards, run following commands:

-Only when both commands pass, you should commit your changes.
+Only when all three commands pass, you should commit your changes.

 Testing